Discovering Quantum Phase Transitions with Fermionic Neural Networks

+While the FermiNet differs from the Slater-type wave functions used to derive $\Delta E$, we expect a similar reduction in kinetic energy.
+At low $r_s$, $\Delta E$ is large ($20$mHa at $r_s=2$), so we would expect FermiNet to learn the floating crystal state. \cref{fig:27heg} (b, c) show that FermiNet instead learns the fixed crystal.
+The notion of a fixed origin can be removed by removing the one-electron features, however we find this increases the energy obtained.
+This suggests that the two-electron stream is insufficiently flexible to fully describe the two-electron correlations in the Wigner crystal without help from the one-electron stream.
+Improving the flexibility of the two-electron stream will be the focus of future work.
+We do not believe that these issues impact the central conclusion of the present work, and stress that in real condensed matter systems the Hamiltonian does not possess continuous translational symmetry.

-We have extended the FermiNet antisymmetric neural network architecture to allow it to represent wave functions of periodic Hamiltonians.
-This required minimal, physically-motivated, modifications to make the input features periodic.
-The results were improved by the addition of a simple, multiplicative, learnable function.
-The periodic FermiNet was able to identify the electron liquid to Wigner crystal quantum phase transition without the incorporation of any prior knowledge of the transition into the ansatz.
-As proof of concept, we have demonstrated the accuracy of the FermiNet architecture on the $N=14$ HEG, where we obtained ${\sim}99\%$ of the correlation energy and slightly outperformed VMC and DMC calculations using conventional one-determinant SJB trial wave functions.
-For the $N=27$ HEG, the FermiNet trial function outperforms SJB trial wave functions at the VMC level in both gaseous and crystalline regimes at all densities studied.
-It also outperforms DMC calculations using the SJB gas trial wave function.
-In the low-density regime, DMC calculations using the SJB crystal wave function give slightly better results than our FermiNet VMC calculations.
-These results suggest that the nodal surface of the SJB crystal wave function is highly accurate but that the shape of the wave function away from the nodal surface is captured better by the FermiNet.
+To summarize, we have extended the FermiNet neural wave function to calculations with periodic boundary conditions.
+This we accomplished by making minimal, physically-motivated, modifications to render the input features periodic, and by adding a periodic envelope function.
+As proof of concept, we have demonstrated the accuracy of the modified architecture on the $N$=$14$ HEG, where we obtained ${\sim}99\%$ of the correlation energy and slightly outperformed VMC and DMC calculations using conventional one-determinant SJB trial wave functions.
+For the $N$=$27$ HEG, we see that the FermiNet is capable of learning the localized Wigner crystal phase \emph{a priori}, producing energies in excellent agreement with SJB trial wave functions which encode the qualitative nature of the ground state in their construction.
+This suggests that the FermiNet may be capable of determining novel quantum phases in condensed matter given only the Hamiltonian.